Deals double as healthcare organizations expand reach.

 In one prominent example, Summit BHC, a behavioral health and addiction treatment provider based in Tennessee, was acquired by Patient Square Capital in September 2021.
 "The pandemic has illustrated in many dimensions how important it is to expand access to behavioral health treatment, and we are proud that Summit is leading the way," said Mark Gormley, a partner at Lee Equity Partners, one of the two PE companies that had held the majority stake in Summit.
 Summit BHC has since acquired seven psychiatric hospitals in six states from Strategic Behavioral Health.

-"Private equity has been able to help behavioral healthcare organizations adapt more quickly to the current demands for telehealth and app-based services," Wester said.
+"Private equity has been able to help behavioral healthcare organizations adapt more quickly to the current demands for telehealth and app-based services," Aguiar said.